waynebloss/gel/Readme.md

 Gel is based on Node.js.
 It is an implementation of the Node.js module loading system and some of the core Node.js modules and globals such as `process` and `console`.
 With that basic system in place, other modules can be built to allow Javascript to create and interact with native software components and GUI elements.

-Gel will not bound to a single Javascript runtime engine.
+Gel will not be bound to a single Javascript runtime engine.
 Ideally, it will run on the native Javascript engine of whatever OS it targets.
 It will be usable independently, but will also be able to coordinate with an external Javascript engine/child-process such as Node or Rhino.

 ## Roadmap